wso2/docs-ei/en/micro-integrator/docs/references/connectors/csv-module/csv-module-config.md

 # CSV Module Reference

-CSV Module module in WSO2 Enterprise Integrator helps working with CSV payloads.
+CSV Module in WSO2 Enterprise Integrator helps working with CSV payloads.
 This transforms a given payload into another type of payload according to your requirements.
 You can change the type of the output payload using these transformation configurations as well.
 You can send the payload to be transformed in multiple ways (e.g., POST request ).

 The following transformations can be performed with this module.